 Germination

-The germination process begins when the seeds take in water.
-Therefore, water activates proteins and enzymes within the seed to produce a root.
+The sprouting of the seed is the first step to becoming a healthy cannabis plant.
+The germination process begins when the seeds absorb water.
+Water activates proteins and enzymes within the sinsemilla seeds to produce a root and start growth.

 The Vegetative Stage